olivia-em/docblog/src/icm/week4.md

 This assignment was really interesting for me, because it was less about getting to see exactly what I wanted and more about discovering something cool through experimentation and the ways small changes could affect the bigger picture.
 I had messsed around with a couple ideas, like a puzzle that pieced itself together.
 I remember learning about tessellation in fourth grade, and I wanted to do some thing like that.
 However, a lot of tessellation is very fixed, and in the process of creating it, you as the creator kind of know exactly what you're going to get.
 And, I wanted to be just as surprised as someone who just came across my code.
 <br><br>
 So then I thought, what if I had the same type of shape across many cells, but the oritentation was random and constantly changing, along with style properties like color.
 This way, the pattern would be new.
 I started off by just designing my intital shape in the center of the screen, a square with a circle and quarter circle inside.
 I then put it into a for loop, where every four iterations the square would have a different orientation.
-I struggle with this part a lot, and had to ask for
+I struggled with this part a lot, and had to ask for help.
+Using <i>translate</i> was a bit difficult because it was sort affecting the grid as a whole, rather than individual squares.
+When David (professor, thank you!) sent me some edited code, it was super helpful.
+In reality, it wasn't exactly what I had wanted, but I was ok with that because this project was about surprising myself with results that made me happy.
+After situating that, I added random color pallettes and also made it so that people could change the framerate or grid size easily at the top of the code.
+I also though it would cute to have a save button if someone really liked one.
+That isn't super difficult code, and I found someone's documentation for that to help.
+Overall, super happy with this project, especially that aha feeling when a patter you particularly like pops up on the screen.